 Your timeline is another critical piece of the puzzle.
 Some non-invasive treatments require multiple sessions over several weeks or months to see the final outcome, while others might offer more immediate changes.
 Be honest with yourself about your patience and what you’re willing to commit to.
 A clear vision of your goals and timeline will help you and your doctor select from the available services to find the one that best suits your needs.

-Consider Your Life Stage and Hormones
+How Your Life Stage and Hormones Influence Your Choice

 Your body isn’t the same in your 40s and 50s as it was in your 20s, and your treatment plan should reflect that.
 Hormonal shifts, especially during perimenopause and menopause, can significantly change your body composition.
 Many women notice an increase in abdominal fat during this time, which can be particularly stubborn.
 This is because changing hormone levels can affect how and where your body stores fat, making it a different challenge than the one you might have faced years ago.